SVM340 Synchronized Video Microscope

 How do I image my micro-channels in color?

 - Ensure that you have a color camera module installed (check the label on the front of the camera module).
 The SVM340 comes standard with a B&W camera module.
 Additional camera modules can be purchased from LabSmith.

 - Verify that the color format is set to RGB by choosing Video>Color format>24 bit RGB.

 - Choose View>Video Options>Analog settings… and set the saturation to 100% of scale.

 - Ensure that there is enough signal light for the camera to work in color mode.
 At low light levels, the camera reverts to black and white to reduce noise.
 Turn up the illuminator intensity to full scale to check.

 - To verify that the camera is, in fact, in a color mode, shine a white light on the top to flood illuminate your sample and check whether the output is in color.
 You might also place a color picture from, say, a magazine on the sample stage and check for color output.

-Which video card should I use with my SVM340?
+Which analog video capture device should I use with my SVM340 analog optics module?